 Most people's eyes spark when asked this question.
 After you ask, let the conversation unfold.
 A second word of caution: don't ask this question first thing when meeting someone or it may come off as strange.
 Instead, start with widely accepted questions that get conversations going, like asking where a person is from or what brought him to the area.
 Learning what people's passions are is way more fun than learning what they do for a living.
 And it's often easier to remember that passion, versus a job title, the next time you see the person.

 Make Your Goal, “How do I help others?”

-Figure Out What Works for You
+Discover What Works for You

+The other individual probably doesn’t recall your name either and is considering the same thing: to avoid you.
 Be brave and go up to the person.
-Remind him where you met and say your name, then admit you don’t recall his name.
-The person will respect you for it and it's more likely you’ll remember the name the next time you see him.
+Remind her where you met and say your name, then ask her to refresh your memory with her name.
+The person will respect you for it and admire your effort to reconnect.
+And it's more likely, with this reminder, that you’ll remember the name the next time you run into the person.

 Don't let conventional advice that doesn’t work well for you stop you from becoming the great connector you are meant to be.
 Become unconventional.
 Experiment to discover what works best for you.